danieldkim/validations-js/README.md

 ### Recursion

-validator-js can validate recursively.
+validations-js can validate recursively.
 A property of an object can be an object that has its own configuration.
 Use the *object* option to specify a sub-configuration for an object property.
 For example, let's say you had an object representing a place, with a *location* property that is itself an object with a *lat* and *lon* property.
 You might validate it like so:

-    var errors = validator.validate(place, {
+    var errors = validations.validate(place, {
       properties: {
         name: {
           required: true,